JKShima/FullStackOpen/README.txt

-This Folder contains the exercise solutions for Part0 of the course.
+This repository contains the exercise solutions for the course.